Published:

 Price: from AUD$32,700 to $78,900 before on-road costs.

 If we’re talking about practical utes, the buck stops with the Isuzu D-Max.
-Recently facelifted, the ute hasn’t changed much in the last decade.
+Recently facelifted, the ute has remained essentially unchanged in the last decade.
 With one of the most reliable engines under its bonnet and a host of trick off-road hardware, it’s a favourite of adventurers.

 Like the HiLux, the D-Max isn’t filled with large touch-screen infotainment screens.
-The brand’s customers are more focused on the hardware, specifically the 4JJ3-TCX 3.0-litre turbo-diesel engine that produces a modest 140 kW of power and 450 Nm torque, but is known to last hundreds of thousands of kilometres.
-Still, without a hybrid option, the brand is concerned about the New Vehicle Efficiency Standards (NVES), which could cost them thousands if their vehicles don’t adhere to strict emissions regulations.
+The brand’s customers are more focused on the hardware, specifically the 4JJ3-TCX 3.0-litre turbo-diesel engine, which produces a modest 140 kW of power and 450 Nm of torque, but is known to last hundreds of thousands of kilometres.
+Still, without a hybrid option, the brand is concerned about the New Vehicle Efficiency Standards (NVES), which could result in thousands of dollars in fines if their vehicles don’t adhere to strict emissions regulations.
+They recently introduced a more efficient 2.2-litre engine to the entry-level models.

-The brand hopes an all-electric D-Max, confirmed for Australia, will fix the NVES issue, but it will have to contend with slower-than-expected EV sales.
+The brand hopes an all-electric D-Max, confirmed for Australia, will fix the NVES issue, but it must contend with slower-than-expected EV sales.
+Whether we actually see this car is still up for debate.

 Isuzu D-Max X-Terrain key specifications: